tducnguyen-ccg/grammar_correction/README.md

     pip install --editable
     sh train.sh \${device_id} \${experiment_name}

- or: Move all of file in ./out/data_bin into ./out/data_raw
+ or: Move all of files in ./out/data_bin into ./out/data_raw

  Check file checkpoint_last.pt in folder ./models_pretrain.
 If you don't have, please change filename of checkpoint9.pt from download above into checkpoint_last.pt.